observablehq/plot/README.md

 * facet.**marginLeft** -
 * facet.**grid** -

+TODO Describe how data is faceted according to strict equality (`===`): if a mark’s data is strictly equal to the facet data, the mark is faceted; otherwise, the mark is repeated for each facet.
+You can disable faceting for a specific mark by giving it a shallow copy of the data.

 ## Marks

 Marks visualize data as geometric shapes such as bars, dots, and lines.
 An single mark can generate multiple shapes: for example, passing a [Plot.barY](#plotbarydata-options) to [Plot.plot](#plotplotoptions) will produce a bar for each element in the associated data.
 Multiple marks can be layered into plots.